-1 If the Database Browser window is not already open, click the Import from Database button on the toolbar to open it.
+1 If Database Browser is not already open, click the Import from Database button on the Optimizer window toolbar to open it.

 - 2 Click the Open Database button on the Database Browser toolbar. - 3 Select the database of interest and click OK. - 4 You are asked if you want to make this database the default database.